Design status

 • A reasonable number of attributes and levels per attribute.

-• A reasonable number of tasks for each respondent.
+• A reasonable number of tasks per respondent.

-• A reasonable number of concepts within each task.
+• A reasonable number of concepts per task.

 • No or very few prohibitions between attributes.